-Traditional ancient Chinese clothing or “Hanfu” had been seen wear by youth around Beijing and Guangzhou, China.
+Traditional Ancient Chinese clothing or “Hanfu” had been seen wear by youth around Beijing and Guangzhou, China.
 The revival and modernization of ancient Chinese clothing is a small trend happening in China region.
-Started as an experiment by students from university had become follow up fashion trend by today youth, although the number of participation is minimal, you could see few are wearing ancient Chinese clothing around Beijing street.
+Started as an experiment by students from the university had become a follow-up fashion trend by today youth, although the number of participants is minimal, you could see few are wearing ancient Chinese clothing around Beijing street.

-With the popularity of fantasy epic drama such as Ten miles of peach blossom (Eternal Love), its no surprise people had no hesitation to wear the ancient clothing just like the character in drama.
-If you’ve seen the drama, you’ll know how stunning and beautiful the character are wearing the ancient clothing, especially Dilraba Dilmurat, who portrait Red Fox Princess in eternal love.
+With the popularity of fantasy epic drama such as Ten miles of peach blossom (Eternal Love), it’s no surprise people had no hesitation to wear ancient clothing just like the character in the drama.
+If you’ve seen the drama, you’ll know how stunning and beautiful the character is wearing the ancient clothing, especially Dilraba Dilmurat, who portraits Red Fox Princess in eternal love.

 “Its like cosplay but i wear it on everyday activity and life”

 However don’t think taking care of ancient Chinese clothing or Hanfu is an easy task since most Hanfu was made of thin fabric and some silk material, many users who own a Hanfu said washing the cloth is the most difficult task, cannot machine wash, must use the old traditional way, by hand if you do not want to ruin the cloth.
 Some needed an expert cleaner to take care of the cloth washing, yes it is that delicate, well you can imagine how people from ancient era washed their cloth.